Frances Cuka

 Frances Cuka (21 August 1936 – 16 February 2020) was an English actress, principally on television, whose career spanned over sixty years.
-In her later years, she was best known for playing Grandma Eleanor "Nelly" Buller in the sitcom Friday Night Dinner from 2011 to 2018.
+In her later years, she was best known for playing Grandma Eleanor "Nellie" Buller in the sitcom Friday Night Dinner from 2011 to 2018.

 Early life and career

-Cuka (pronounced Chewka) was born on 21 August 1936 in London, the only child of Letitia Alice Annie (née Francis), a tailor, and Joseph Cuka, a process engraver.
+Cuka (pronounced Chewka) was born on 21 August 1936 in London, the only child of Letitia Alice Annie (née Francis), a tailor, and Joseph Cuka, a process engraver of Czech descent.
 The family subsequently moved to Hove.
 As a child, she appeared in BBC radio broadcasts as part of Children's Hour.
 She trained at the Guildhall School of Music and Drama.

 Theatre roles

 After the Guildhall, she joined Theatre Workshop; there she performed in Macbeth and then in 1958 created the role of Jo in Shelagh Delaney's play A Taste of Honey, continuing in the role when the play moved to the West End and Broadway.
 Between runs of A Taste of Honey she appeared in several plays at the Royal Court Theatre, including Endgame and Live Like Pigs.
 In 1963 she played Becky Sharp in the musical Vanity Fair, alongside George Baker and Dame Sybil Thorndike.